kdrag0n/quicklock/server-rs/README.md

 #### FinishPair

+Alice creates a **PairFinishPayload** during the pairing process:

+- PairingChallenge *ID*
+- AuditPublicKey
+- ClientSigPublicKey
+- DelegationClientSigPublicKey
+- EnvelopeEncKey

 To enroll a new device (Alice), the relying party verifies Alice's *PairFinishPayload*:

 1. Verify that the request is tied to a valid, active *PairingChallenge*
 2. Verify that no more than 5 minutes have elapsed since the challenge was generated
 3. If attestation is enabled, verify *main attestation certificate chain* and *delegation attestation certificate chain*.
 Verify that the root of each certificate chain is a trusted Google root certificate.
 Verify that the ASN.1 fields in the `1.3.6.1.4.1.11129.2.1.17` extension match the parameters described in [Generate credentials](#2-generate-credentials).
-4. Enroll Alice and store her *public key*, *delegation public key*, *request encryption key*, and *auditor public key*.
-Alice will be identified by her *public key* for future requests.
+4. Enroll Alice and store *ClientSigPublicKey*, *DelegationClientSigPublicKey*, *EnvelopeEncKey*, and *AuditPublicKey*.
+Alice will be identified by 96-bit client ID *HashIdShort(ClientSigPublicKey)* for future requests.

 Access expiry time, delegator device, and allowed entities (locks) are also stored if this is a delegated registration.